facelessuser/Rummage/docs/src/markdown/usage.md

 Search\ case-sensitive      | Forces the search to be case-sensitive.
 Dot\ matches\ newline       | `.` will also match newlines.
 Use\ Unicode\ properties    | Changes the behavior of `\w`, `\W`, `\b`, `\B`, `\d`, `\D`, `\s`, and `\S` to use use characters from the Unicode property database (will also modify `\l`, `\L`, `\c`, and `\C` in search patterns if using Backrefs with Re).
-Format\ style\ replacements | Replace pattern will use [a string replace format][format-string] for replace. `#!python "{1} {1[-2]} {group_name[-3]}"` etc. This is not available for Re without Backrefs, and is limited when using Re with Backrefs.
+Format\ style\ replacements | Replace pattern will use [a string replace format][format-string] for replace. `#!py3 "{1} {1[-2]} {group_name[-3]}"` etc. This is not available for Re without Backrefs, and is limited when using Re with Backrefs.
 Read more about format mode [here][backrefs-format].
 And remember that Rummage normalizes mentioned differences in Backrefs' and Regex's handling of back slash escapes in format replace mode.

 ### Regex Engine Flags